 Do you write these definitions yourself?

 Yes, I do.
 The words themselves belong to the whole world—words are neat like that!—but the text of the definitions does belong to me.
 If you find text here that looks like it matches text that someone else owns because they wrote it first, please contact me so I can remove it right away!
 Similarly, though, please do not copy definitions from me and claim them as your own.

-What font do you use for the word?
-The definition?
-The credit in the bottom corner?
+What font do you use for the credit in the bottom corner?

 Why don’t you use International Phonetic Alphabet (IPA) for your pronunciations?